alibenmessaoud/awesome-books/data-science-from-scratch-by-Joel-grus/book-notes.md

 Using the previous batch approach, each gradient step requires us to make a prediction and compute the gradient for the whole data set, which makes each step take a long time.

+### Chapter 9: Getting data

+Data: most of passed time is about acquiring, cleaning, and transforming data.